aam2021/covid-oss-collab-replication/README.md

 `adf_results_by_event.csv`, group-specific slope and ADF tables) and PNG figures are written out.
 When running locally, place them in `data/processed/`; in Colab, you can download them and store them in that folder in this repository.

+## Environment Requirements

+The analysis notebook expects the following environment:

+- Python 3.10+
+- pandas ≥ 2.0
+- numpy ≥ 1.21
+- scipy ≥ 1.10
+- matplotlib ≥ 3.7
+- statsmodels ≥ 0.14
+- Jupyter / Google Colab

+BigQuery:
+- Google Cloud project with access to `githubarchive.day` public dataset

+## Citation

+If you use this replication package, please cite:

+McDaniel, A., Paplow, P., Valdez, C., & Garcia, S. (2025).
+*From Pandemic to Present: How COVID-19 Shaped Collaboration in Open Source Projects.*